dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 #### This Ain't Nobody's First Rodeo

-Social physics was originally developed in the 19th century (links?) to quantify sociological situations and particularly how the behavior of players in social games are affected by the imposition of physical constraints.
+Social physics was originally developed in the 19th century to quantify sociological situations and particularly how the behavior of players in social games are affected by the imposition of physical constraints.
 It originally borrowed heavily from classical mechanics and now overlaps with quantum mechanics, since non-deterministic games are loaded with probabilistic mechanics.
 Social physics can help us